get-convex/turbo-expo-nextjs-clerk-convex-monorepo/README.md

 [OpenAI](https://platform.openai.com/account/api-keys) to your Convex environment variables to get AI summaries.

+The `setup` command should now finish successfully.

+### 3. Configure both apps

-**3)** Create a `.env` file using the `.example.env` as a template and fill out your Convex and Clerk environment variables.
+In each app directory (`apps/web`, `apps/native`) create a `.env.local` file using the `.example.env` as a template and fill out your Convex and Clerk environment variables.

-There is one in each of apps/web and apps/native.

-- Use the `CONVEX_URL` in packages/backend/.env.local for
+- Use the `CONVEX_URL` from `packages/backend/.env.local` for
   `{NEXT,EXPO}_PUBLIC_CONVEX_URL`.
 - The Clerk publishable & secret keys can be found [here](https://dashboard.clerk.com/last-active?path=api-keys).

+### 4. Run both apps

-**4)** Run the following command to run both the web and mobile apps:
+Run the following command to run both the web and mobile apps:

 ```sh
 npm run dev
 ```

 This will allow you to use the ⬆ and ⬇ keyboard keys to see logs for each of the Convex backend, web app, and mobile app separately.
 If you'd rather see all of the lod gs in one place, delete the